-Purpose: To outline the Texas Education Code and to list benefits provided to research assistantship positions.
+To outline the Texas Education Code and to list benefits provided to research assistantship positions.

 Texas Education Code Statute: Section 54.063.

 A teaching assistant or research assistant of any institution of higher education, and the spouse and children of such a teaching assistant or research assistant, are entitled to register in a state institution of higher education by paying the tuition fees and other fees or charges required for Texas residents under Section 54.063 of this code, without regard to the length of time the assistant has resided in Texas if the assistant is employed at least one-half time in a teaching or research assistant position which is related to the assistant's degree program under rules and regulations established by the employer institution.

 Students employed as teaching or research assistants employed at least half time by any public institution of higher education in a degree program-related position may pay the same tuition while attending any public institution of higher education as a resident of Texas for themselves, their spouses, and their dependent children, regardless of the length of residence in the state.
 The institution which employees the students shall determine whether or not the students' jobs relate to their degree programs.
 If the spouse or children attend an institution other than the one employing the research or teaching assistant, they must provide proof of his or her current employment to the college they attend.
-It is the intent of this rule that employment be for the duration of the period of enrollment for which a waiver is awarded.
+It is the intent of this rule that employment be for the duration of the period of enrollment for which a waiver is awarded

 Enrollment.

 Students on research assistantships must be full-time students.
 The minimum enrollment for full-time graduate status is 9 hours in the regular semester and at least 6 hours in the summer term.
 Students on assistantships must matriculate every semester or the assistantship will be temporarily suspended until the next semester of matriculation.
 All doctoral students upon acceptance into GSBS will be employed as a research assistant funded either by the GSBS or the department.
 Any exceptions to this policy must be approved by the Dean.
-The research assistantship will be funded for a total of 5 years with the GSBS paying 40 months and the PI paying 20 months or 34% of the total funding.
-Students matriculating after 6/1/19 are under the new funding structure of 50/50 (50% by GSBS / 50% by PI).
+The research assistantship will be funded for a total of 5 years with the GSBS paying 2.5 years.
+Students that matriculated prior to 6/1/19 are funded at 40 months from GSBS and 20 months from the PI or 34% of the total funding.
 Any funding past the 5th year for a doctoral student or students accumulating over 129 semester credit hours, will be the responsibility of the department/PI.
 For continuation of the research assistantship from year to year, the student must be in good academic standing and making satisfactory progress toward a degree.

 Fee Waivers.

 Students must be appointed before the 12th class day of the fall or spring semester (4th class day of the summer term) as a benefits eligible research assistant with employment of at least one-half time to be eligible for fee waivers.
-The student must be employed for 4 1⁄2 months in a semester to qualify for the waivers.
-If the student leaves early or does not meet the 4 1⁄2 month criteria, the fee waivers will be revoked and the student will be required to pay the balance due.
-GSBS Students that are employed as Research Assistants that are also taking TTU course will not be eligible for fee waivers for the TTU Tuition and fees.
-Fee waivers are only guaranteed for GSBS courses.
+The student must be employed for 41⁄2 months in a semester to qualify for the waivers.
+If the student leaves early or does not meet the 41⁄2 month criteria, the fee waivers will be revoked and the student will be required to pay the balance due.
+GSBS Students that are employed as Research Assistants that are also taking TTU courses will not be eligible for fee waivers for the TTU Tuition and fees.
+Fee waivers are only quaranteed for GSBS courses.